dyslexic-charactersheets/lib-charactersheets/README.md

 # Dyslexic Character Sheets

-A library to generate character sheets.
+A library to generate character sheets for Pathfinder 2nd Edition, and in future other games.

 See: https://www.dyslexic-charactersheets.com/.